 This is my new favorite.
 Maybe it’s my love for photography or minimalism in design.
 Or, perhaps, that each cinemagraph created is truly unique and custom.

 What is a cinemagraph?
 It’s a still photo with subtle, repeat motions within an image.
 Not quite a photo, not quite a GIF, these animations make a lasting impression on the site visitors.
 They are taking over the web as a modern alternative to aggressive video backgrounds that can be too distracting.
 Here are a few samples worth checking out.

 Flat design has been around for almost 10 years.
 It’s still good, but limiting and definitely overused.
 Today, designers are breaking away from the norm by using large drop shadows and overlapping objects or type to create more depth and dimension.
 This site’s layout utilizes all these trends; overlapping objects, text and the use of drop shadows.
 It’s aesthetically pleasing and immediately adds interest.
 More importantly, it draws your eye to certain areas – increasing the success of your CTA.

 In past years, we’ve been used to seeing websites that use straight lines or horizontal color blocks to designate different sections on a website page.
 Today, diagonal lines and backgrounds are becoming more prominent in modern web design.
 They are visually intriguing and create an off-center appearance to the layout.
 This adds a directional purpose for the users’ eyes to follow down the page or to the CTA.
 It also creates a natural divider in page content and offers a gridless feeling to the layout.

-Does your company website make an impact?
-Let DBA help.
-We have a true passion for designing websites, and it’s what we like doing best.
-Our websites are responsive and custom designed with every device in mind.
-Contact us today.
+Web design trends change constantly.
+Does your company website keep up with the trends and make an impact for your brand?
+Take a peek at some of the work we’ve done with our clients.
+We have a true passion for designing websites – they are responsive and custom designed with every device in mind.